lwblackledge/file-watcher/README.md

 ## Settings

+#### AutoReload

+Reload without a prompt.
+Warning: Overrides "Prompt on Change" and "Include the Compare option", and may cause a loss of work!

 #### Include the Compare option

 Enable this setting to add the Compare option to the Reload/Ignore prompt, which will open the file in a new editor so you can see the on-disk changes.